Pranaam Hospital, Mythri Nagar, Madinaguda Miyapur Hyderabad - 500050

-A kidney biopsy is a diagnostic test that involves collecting small pieces of kidney tissue, usually through a needle, for examination with a microscope.
-This procedure can help in making a diagnosis and in choosing the best possible treatment.
+A kidney biopsy is a diagnostic test.
+Kidney specialist doctors take tiny pieces of kidney samples and then send those samples to laboratory for observation and analysis – and then identify the cause of kidney disease.
+This procedure is known as kidney dialysis.
+The procedure can help in making a diagnosis and in choosing the best possible treatment.

 You should inform the doctor if you have any of these problems:

 Kidney Biopsy in Hyderabad